AP sources: Morey in advanced talks to lead 76ers - WHIZ News

 The deal is expected to be finalized as early as this weekend, according to the people who spoke to the AP on condition of anonymity Wednesday because it has not been made official.
 Elton Brand will remain general manager, they said.

-Morey stepped down as GM of the Rockets earlier this month after failing to lead the franchise to the NBA Finals.
+Morey stepped down as GM of the Rockets earlier this month after blockbuster moves that failed to lead the franchise to the NBA Finals.
 The Rockets made the playoffs 10 times since Morey was hired in 2007, including the last eight seasons, for the longest active streak in the NBA.

 Houston went 640-400 under Morey and won a franchise-record 65 regular-season games in the 2017-18 season.

 Morey and the Rockets split a little over a year after he sparked a rift between the NBA and Chinese government.
 Morey caused an international uproar last year when he tweeted support for anti-government protesters in Hong Kong.
 Morey tweeted an image that said: “Fight For Freedom.
-Stand With Hong Kong.”
-His tweet was in reference to pro-democracy demonstrations in the semiautonomous Chinese territory that had been mired in escalating violence between protesters and law enforcement.
+Stand With Hong Kong,” a reference to pro-democracy demonstrations in the semiautonomous Chinese territory that had been mired in escalating violence between protesters and law enforcement.

 The tweet caused businesses in China to cut ties with the Rockets and broadcasters there refused to air the team’s games this season.
 NBA telecasts in China, however, resumed during the recent NBA Finals.